scopely/GA-iOS-SDK/README.md

 #[Game Analytics REST API](http://support.gameanalytics.com/forums/21598176-The-REST-API) wrapper for iOS

-The Game Analytics API iOS Wrapper is designed to send game event data to the Game Analytics service for visualization.
+The GameAnalytics API iOS Wrapper is designed to send game event data to the GameAnalytics service for visualization.
 By collecting data from players playing your game you will be able to identify bugs and balance issues, track purchases, and determine how the players really play your game.

-The code for the Game Analytics API iOS Wrapper is open source - feel free to create your own fork, or use the code to develop your own wrapper.
+The code for the GameAnalytics API iOS Wrapper is open source - feel free to create your own fork, or use the code to develop your own wrapper.

-## Game Analytics Full Documentation
+## GameAnalytics Full Documentation

 You can find the [full documentation](http://support.gameanalytics.com/forums) on the Game Analytics website for wrappers, RESTful API, as well as information about how to collect useful data for your game.

-## Game Analytics Website
+## GameAnalytics Website

-The Game Analytics website can be found [here](http://www.gameanalytics.com/).
+The GameAnalytics website can be found [here](http://www.gameanalytics.com/).
 To start using the iOS API Wrapper you will have to create an account on the website and add your game.